Model Pruning Enables Efficient Federated Learning on Edge Devices: Preliminaries

-It is possible that each round only involves a subset of clients, to avoid excessive delay caused by waiting for all the clients~\citep{bonawitz2019towards}.
-It has been shown that FedAvg converges even with random client participation, although the convergence rate is related to the degree of such randomness~\citep{Li2020On}.
+It is possible that each round only involves a subset of clients, to avoid excessive delay caused by waiting for all the clients~\cite{bonawitz2019towards}.
+It has been shown that FedAvg converges even with random client participation, although the convergence rate is related to the degree of such randomness~\cite{Li2020On}.

-As discussed earlier, in the edge/mobile computing environment where clients' resources and communication bandwidth are limited, the above FL procedure is significantly challenged when the model size is large.
-To overcome this challenge, we employ model pruning as a means to reduce the computation and communication overhead at clients.

-\textbf{Model pruning.} In the iterative training and pruning approaches for the centralized machine learning setting \citep{han2015learning,narang2017exploring,zhu2017prune}, the model is first trained using SGD for a given number of iterations.
-Then, a ``level'' of model pruning is performed, where a level is defined as removing a certain percentage (referred to as the pruning rate) of weights that have smallest absolute values layer-wise.
+\textbf{Model pruning.} In the iterative training and pruning approaches for the centralized machine learning setting, the model is first trained using SGD for a given number of iterations~\cite{han2015learning,narang2017exploring,zhu2017prune}.
+Then, a certain percentage (referred to as the pruning rate) of weights that have smallest absolute values within each layer is removed (set to zero).
 This training and pruning process is repeated until a desired model size is reached.
 The benefit of this approach is that the training and pruning occurs at the same time, so that a trained model with a desired (small) size can be obtained in the end.
-However, the existing pruning techniques require the availability of training data at a central location, which is not applicable to FL.
+However, existing pruning techniques require the availability of training data at a central location, which is not applicable to FL.